epoca-technology/epoca-core-api/README.md

 ### Database Management Script

 This script provides a series of functionalities that enable the database backup and restores.
-It is only meant to be invoked from `compose`.
+It is only meant to be invoked from `epoca-compose`.